qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 This keymap functions on _Minivan_ hardware variants with 44, 45 and 46 keys.

-(It may also be fairly easily ported to 12x12x12x[11|12] boards, but this hasn't been done yet.)
+It may also be fairly easily ported to 12x12x12x[11|12] boards, but this hasn't been done/tested yet.

 0.2 Software compatibility
 ==========================
-✓ This keymap relies on Unicode, in an attempt to avoid the “dead key” system for accented characters on many non-English keyboards.
+This keymap relies on Unicode, in an attempt to avoid the “dead key” system for accented characters on many non-English keyboards.
+You need to have Unicode input working on your computer.

 On a Linux computer operating system, this keymap is designed to work with this keyboard/language setting: